 - Add your favorite vegetables to this soup recipe.
 You can use whatever you have on hand, such as a variety of potatoes (gold, Idaho, cubed pumpkin, sweet potato), zucchini, spinach, or kale.

 - For a creamier soup, I use an immersion blender to puree some or all of the split peas and barley before serving.
-Remember to remove the bay leaf first!
+Remember to remove the bay leaf first - I’ve accidentally blended them more times than I’d like to admit.

 Why Aren't The Split Peas Softening?